abhisekpadhi/cd-browser-agent/README.md

 # Browser agent

-This is a browser use agent that can take user query in natural language and do actions on behlaf of the user.
+This is a browser use agent that can take user query in natural language and does actions on behalf of the user.

 ## Stack